lowrycito/handbook/pages/study-manual-general-handbook-34-finances-and-audits.md

 Priesthood leaders outside the United States and Canada contact the area office to resolve questions on taxes.

 The Church is normally exempt from paying sales, property, income, and other taxes because it is a religious organization.
 Church buildings and other properties are to be used for the purposes of worship, religious instruction, and other Church-related activities.
-Stake and ward leaders ensure that Church facilities are not used for political, business, or investment purposes as outlined in the examples in35.5.6.1and35.5.6.3.
+Stake and ward leaders ensure that Church facilities are not used for political, business, or investment purposes as outlined in the examples in [35.5.6.1](/study/manual/general-handbook/35?lang=eng&id=title_number46-p243#title_number46 "/study/manual/general-handbook/35?lang=eng&id=title_number46-p243#title_number46") and [35.5.6.3](/study/manual/general-handbook/35?lang=eng&id=title_number48-p245#title_number48 "/study/manual/general-handbook/35?lang=eng&id=title_number48-p245#title_number48").
 To do so would violate laws that permit tax exemption of Church property.

 It is important that stake and ward leaders follow these guidelines to preserve the Church’s tax-exempt status.
 If one stake or ward misuses the Church’s tax-exempt status, other Church units could be affected.